codeforamerica/form-flow/README.md

 ```

 Note that the `checkboxInSet` fragment is used to provide multiple options within
 a `checkboxFieldset` fragment.
-Also note that the input name fo the `checkboxFieldset` and
+Also note that the input name for the `checkboxFieldset` and
 the `checkboxInSet` are the same.
 This is how the fieldset and internal checkbox options are grouped
 into a single multiple checkbox input.